tldr-pages/tldr-neovim-extension/README.md

 ```
 :Tldr <topic>: Open a TLDR page for a specific topic.
 :TldrList: List all available TLDR pages.
 (TODO)
 :TldrUpdate: Update the local TLDR repository to get the latest pages.
-(TODO, currently auto updates pages in the background)
 ```

 ## Contributions